Help children learn about bees and why they are one of the most important insects on Earth with the ideas below.

 - Pollen Transfer: Fine Motor Skill by From ABC’s to ACT’s

-Look for these books at your local library or use the Amazon affiliate links below — I earn a small commission with no extra cost to you.
+Look for these books at your local library or use the Amazon affiliate links below.
+If you click to purchase, Rhythms of Play will earn a small commission at no extra cost.

 - Children’s Book About Bees: A Kids Picture Book About Bees with Photos and Fun Facts